The Wrestlers (Courbet)

-The Wrestlers is a large 1853 painting by Gustave Courbet, now in the Museum of Fine Arts in Budapest].
+The Wrestlers is a large 1853 painting by the French artist Gustave Courbet, now in the Museum of Fine Arts in Budapest.
 It shows two men engaged in 'French wrestling', inspired by Greco-Roman wrestling.
 Documents reveal that it shows a match in the former hippodrome on the Champs-Élysées in Paris.
 His choice of such a huge canvas inspired (among others) Alexandre Falguière's 1875 The Wrestlers.